roberto-a-uribe/MS-Azure-Tenant-Demo/Azure-Entra-Hybrid-SYNC/README.md

-### ⚙️ In this exercise I created an Entra sync for users in a Microsoft Windows Active Directory environment in a hybrid mode.
-Once the users were synced, I verified those users were synced from local AD (BERTO.LOCAL) over to RUAIT Azure subscription.
+### ⚙️ In this exercise, I configured Entra Connect to synchronize users from an on‑premises Microsoft Windows Active Directory environment operating in hybrid mode.
+After the synchronization completed, I verified that the users from the local AD domain (BERTO.LOCAL) were successfully synced to the RUAIT Azure subscription.

 #### Step 1 - Review current status